simonmysun/ell/README.md

 ## Requirements

 - bash
-- jq
+- jq (For parsing JSON)
-- curl
+- curl (For sending HTTPS requests)
-- perl
+- perl (For PCRE.
+POSIX bash doesn't support look-ahead and look-behind regex.
+Not necessary if you don't use record mode)

 ## Install